Manic Street Preachers cover Madonna as they kick off 6 Music Festival

 They also dedicated ‘Blank Diary Entry’ to the late Mark Lanegan, who appears on the original track from last year’s ‘The Ultra Vivid Lament’.

-Manic Street Preachers opened the show with their classic single ‘Motorcycle Emptiness’ before treating the crowd to ‘You Stole the Sun from My Heart’, ‘Everything Must Go’, ‘If You Tolerate This Your Children Will Be Next’ and set closer ‘A Design For Life’.
+Manic Street Preachers opened the show with their classic single ‘Motorcycle Emptiness’ before treating the crowd to ‘You Stole The Sun from My Heart’, ‘Everything Must Go’, ‘If You Tolerate This Your Children Will Be Next’ and set closer ‘A Design For Life’.

 Speaking to Huw Stephens on 6 Music about the special gig, Manics bassist Nicky Wire said: “This is a first time experience for me, I’ve never been here before.